gharper19/umrf-web-scraper/README.md

 Accepts a url and then exports data to csv file

-## TODO - Needed by Tues
+## TODO
 - Complete Task documentation for Laura
-- Decide on stack (Python or Js, Selenium or webkit for Js interaction, BeautifulSoup or lxml for html, Panda for exporting to xlsx, JavaFx for .exe wrapping)
 - Deliberate on alternatives: recreate the DOM virtually then extract the data, make a chrome extension

+## Stack
+Python
+BeautifulSoup for grabbing html
+Selenium for Js interactions
+Panda for exporting to xlsx
+JavaFx for .exe wrapping

+##Setup
+#Installing python modules
+The system default python:
+$ python -m pip install fish

+A specific version of python:
+$ python-3.6 -m pip install fish

 ## Contributing
 Branch ```dev``` is our main development branch.